florian-beetz/bachelor-thesis/thesis.md

 `com.company.module.cli` and `com.company.module.gui`.
-Note however that although Java packages seem to appear hierarchical, they are treated like regular identifiers, so if access to subpackages of any of the above packages should be allowed, they would have to be explicitly be exported.
+Note however that although Java packages seem to appear hierarchical, they are treated like regular identifiers, so if access to subpackages of any of the above packages should be allowed, they would have to be explicitly be exported [@Mac2017].

 The example module further "opens" the package `com.company.module.api.feature` to reflective access from other modules.
+Reflective access is not granted by default, even if a package is exported [@Mac2017].
+If a module relies heavily on reflection, it may also be declared as an `open module` to allow reflection into all its packages.

-It then declares its dependencies on `org.thirdparty.module` and `org.provider.othermodule`, with the second dependency being declared as transitive dependency.
+The module then declares its dependencies on `org.thirdparty.module` and `org.provider.othermodule`, with the second dependency being declared as transitive dependency.
 This means that the module also depends on all dependencies of `org.provider.othermodule`.

 The last two declarations identify that the module uses a service `org.thirdparty.module.Service` provided by some other class and implements a service `com.company.module.api.Service` with the class `com.company.module.api.impl.ServiceImpl` for usage by other modules.
-This declaration of services was already a feature of Java before version 9, but relied on a fragile configuration using text files.
+This declaration of services was already a feature of Java before version 9, but relied on a configuration using text files.
+The declaration of provided and used services is JPMS' form of dependency injection, also known as the principle *Inversion of Control* (IoC) that allows hiding of implementation details [@Mac2017].

-Since such a module descriptor is a feature of Java 9, it also needs to be compiled with a Java 9 compiler or later.
+As an alternative to the explicit declaration of a module descriptor, Java 9 also allows the usage of so called *automatic modules* [@Mac2017].
+Automatic Modules do not have a module descriptor, their name is derived from the attribute `Automatic-Module-Name` in the JAR manifest `META-INF/MANIFEST.MF` or from the name of the JAR file if that attribute is not present.
-However, due to the nature of the Java platform projects can not be run with a previous version of Java than they were compiled with.
+An automatic module has some special characteristics: It `requires transitive` all other resolved modules, exports all its packages and reads the classpath.
-This is unfavorable especially for developers of libraries, as for them upgrading to Java 9 would force all consumers of their library to upgrade to Java 9.
+This version of module declaration is favorable if the module has to maintain backwards compatibility with previous Java versions.
+Especially library maintainers are often hesitant to migrate to the latest Java version to not lose their consumers using older versions.

-For such a use-case an alternative method to declare a module is implemented in
+**To do: unnamed module**

-JPMS: The attribute `Automatic-Module-Name` can be declared in an Java artifact's manifest to set at least a module name.
+### Migrating to Modular Code

-The module is then used as a so called automatic modules, which depends on all other available modules and exports all its packages.
+Oracle claims, that code that uses only official Java APIs should work without changes, but some third-party libraries may need to be upgraded [@Oracle2018g].

-If even such an attribute is not provided, JPMS resorts to interpreting the filename of the artifact as a module name.
+**To do: restrictions of the module system**

 ## JabRef Bibliography Manager